X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 Written by Rachel Tannenbaum Edited by Lisa Carey

-*Continuous Integration*, or CI, is generally defined as “a software development prac‐ tice where members of a team integrate their work frequently [...]
+*Continuous Integration*, or CI, is generally defined as “a software development practice where members of a team integrate their work frequently [...]
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.”<sup>1</sup> Simply put, the fundamental goal of CI is to automatically catch problematic changes as early as possible.

 In practice, what does “integrating work frequently” mean for the modern, distributed application?
 Today’s systems have many moving pieces beyond just the latest versioned code in the repository.
 In fact, with the recent trend toward microservices, the changes that break an application are less likely to live inside the project’s immediate codebase and more likely to be in loosely coupled microservices on the other side of a network call.
 Whereas a traditional continuous build tests changes in your binary, an extension of this might test changes to upstream microservices.
 The dependency is just shifted from your function call stack to an HTTP request or Remote Procedure Calls (RPC).